Octopus058/Introduction-to-Compressed-Sensing/README.md

 sampling theorem.

 To learn such a powerful theory is not easy.
 We need to start from the signal transformation, and then some basic concepts like sparse representation and norm.
-After that we will introduce the reconstruction algorithms, which is the most important part of Compressed Sensing.
-In this tutorial we will mainly introduce greedy algorithms and iterative thresholding algorithms.
-The final part is the concept of Compressed Sensing and its applications.
+The final part is Compressed Sensing theory, we will introduce its concept and some more like the observation matrices and the reconstruction algorithms.
+In this tutorial we will mainly introduce greedy algorithms.

 If you find any mistakes or have any suggestions, please feel free to contact me or create an issue or a PR.